Adventurous Youth

 Adventurous Youth is a 1928 British silent Western film directed by Edward Godal and starring Derrick De Marney, Renee Clama and Dino Galvani.
 It depicts an Englishman (Derrick de Marney) who is voluntarily caught up in the Mexican Revolution.
 He tries to help save a village, where he has been working, from being sacked and destroyed.
-The film was made as a quota quickie and distributed in United States by Warner Brothers.
+The film was made as a quota quickie and distributed in the United States by Warner Brothers.